-Today’s article shares some great advice from Phoenix car accident attorney, David Cantor from Cantor Injury Lawyers about high medical bills caused by car accidents.
+Today’s article shares some great advice from Phoenix car accident attorney, David Cantor from Hirsch & Lyon Accident Law about high medical bills caused by car accidents.
 It is common knowledge that car accidents happen every day.
 Being involved in one can cause serious injuries, such as those to the neck and back areas.
 The pain associated with injury to these areas can last indefinitely, and these injuries can be difficult to diagnose and repair.

 The entire ordeal can be a troublesome, and worrisome, experience.
 There are often significant costs associated with damage sustained in an accident, both to the individual and to their vehicle.
 Some examples of costs that may be incurred include: fees for a rental car, mechanic’s bills, doctors visits, and physical therapy.
 For those that are on tight budgets, this seemingly insurmountable mound of debt can be a source of emotional duress.